manan-luthra/manan-luthra.github.io/tess.md

 ## System Kinematics

 Our robot is built of 4 identical legs.
 The diagram below shows how we specify several points, reference frames, and distances for one leg.
 The end stop is a conceptual model for the behavior of our leg design.
-The leg is made of a tessallation that is easily deformed in one direction but reaches a singularity when deformed in the oposite direction preventing futher motion in that direction.
-The leg joint is modeled with a spring and damper so it mimics the tessallation joint.
+The leg is made of a tessellation that is easily deformed in one direction but reaches a singularity when deformed in the opposite direction preventing further motion in that direction.
+The leg joint is modeled with a spring and damper so it mimics the tessellation joint.

 <img src="https://user-images.githubusercontent.com/105019328/172065357-3af0c983-7bb4-4a4c-9dcf-35c8499c4469.png" height= "375" width= "500" >

-## System Dinamics
+## System Dynamics

 Below is a diagram of how different points are defined for the whole robot assembly.
-Note the robot body that is defined as a beam from point A to point B is free from the orign marked in the lower left corner.
-This diagram is a side veiw of the robot and BEF and BCD legs on the real robot are sperated in the z direction.
+Note the robot body that is defined as a beam from point A to point B is free from the origin marked in the lower left corner.
+This diagram is a side view of the robot and BEF and BCD legs on the real robot are separated in the z direction.

 <img src="https://user-images.githubusercontent.com/105019328/172067903-231cc1a3-6c00-4ac3-bb31-5f566645bb0f.png" height= "375" width= "500" >